Rudi Dekkers: September 11 attacks

-On February 24, 2002, Dekkers suspected someone tried to have him killed when, while piloting a helicopter, he crashed into the Caloosahatchee River after its fuel lines were cut.
+On February 24, 2002, a helicopter that Dekkers was piloting crashed into the Caloosahatchee River.
+Dekkers suspected that someone had tried to have him killed after discovering that the helicopter's fuel lines had been cut.

 Since media attention focused on him, Dekkers enjoyed his time in the spotlight saying "The camera loves me."
 He had been criticized for his alleged lack of oversight at the school.
-He countered back with the United States' lax national border security and visa systems which would be confirmed when he found two approved visa applications from the U.S. Immigration and Naturalization Service for Atta and al-Shehhi in March 2002.
-After the attacks, he wound up losing four hundred thousand dollars, and most of his students who were primarily international later dropped out.
+He countered that the United States' national border security and visa systems were lax which would be confirmed when he found two approved visa applications from the U.S. Immigration and Naturalization Service for Atta and al-Shehhi in March 2002.
+After the attacks, he wound up losing $400,000, and most of his students who were primarily international later dropped out.
 A second school he operated in Naples, Florida, was closed after he was sued by a former business partner after defaulting on a series of loans, one of which accounted for $1.7 million.

 Dekkers sold Huffman Aviation in 2003.

 Dekkers stated in 2011 that the two men "never displayed any behaviors that would have labeled them as terrorists."
 And at one point during their training, "the two men were on the verge of being kicked out of the school because they did not appear to be taking their training seriously and were too busy fooling around and not listening to their instructors.
 They had to be warned, and went on to become average students."
 He would get along with al-Shehhi describing him as "a more likable person.
 He laughed and joked."
-However, Dekkers and his employees described Atta as "dead man walking" due to his "white face and no emotions and was a nasty person, very unfriendly".
+However, Dekkers and his employees described Atta as "dead man walking" due to his "white face and no emotions and was a nasty person, very unfriendly."
 Dekkers stated that he did not know what they were going to do and maintained his innocence, "I don't feel guilty at all.
 I couldn't do nothing about it.
 I wish I could be a hero.
 I think about this often.
 Why me?
 But that's fate.
 You can't turn away from fate, I guess."

 Dekkers stated in 2016 that his personal "9/11" began on September 12, when the FBI appeared at his business.
 "For me, it's not an anniversary.
-I live 9/11 every day".
+I live 9/11 every day."